-Th patent discusses collecting a media consumption history including a time and location of where someone might have watched a movie or listened to an album in the past.
+The patent discusses collecting a media consumption history including time and location of where someone might have watched a movie or listened to an album in the past.
 This might be done using an application like Search Sound for Google Play, which can listen to a song to identify it.
 That kind of identification capability might enable the collection of a media consumption history for an individual who owns a device capable of performing such searches.
 According to this article, Google Now can Identify songs presently, too.

 The patent tells us that information about which movies a searcher may have watched could also be collected as well.
 There is an app for Android that can identify movies and TV shows, called IntoNow that is the kind of thing that could be used to capture that kind of information for movies.

-This type of search that is concerned about a consumption history would recognize and remember information about entities associated with songs of movies.
+This type of search that is concerned about a media consumption history would recognize and remember information about entities associated with songs of movies.
 As the patent tells us:

 For example, a user can input a natural language query at a device, such as the spoken query, “When have I seen this actor before?” while viewing particular content, such as the movie “The Social Network.”

 That searcher’s previous media consumption history could be searched to identify other movies that the actor asked about may have performed in.